 As a bonus, these games are excellent memory and “brain training.”

-Each game also links to a mobile version, with 2 rows of six cards rather than 3 rows of four cards, for phones that cannot fit in all four rows.
-(If you can fit them all in landscape mode, the regular games are probably easier to play than the mobile.)
+Each game also links to a mobile version.
+It has 2 rows of six cards rather than 3 rows of four cards.
+The mobile versions are for phones that cannot fit in all four rows.
+(If you can fit them all in landscape mode, try that.
+The regular games are easier to play.)

-Enjoy the mental work-out you get from these memory and contration games!
+Enjoy the mental work-out you get from these memory and concentration games!